Latch/open-door-documentation/docs/Onboarding/directory-setup/property-setup/individual-property-creation.md

   **How to use below endpoints:**

   1. `/directory/v1/items` to create the initial Directory structure, can even be complete at the moment.
-  2. `/directory/v1/items/{scope}` to create additional Directory Items and append them to an existing Item, identified by `scope`.
-Can be used to bring additions or complete existing Directory.
+  2. `/directory/v1/items/{scope}` to create additional Directory Items and link them to an existing Item, identified by `scope`.
 </Callout>

 **Request Definitions:**